FlineDev/BartyCrouch/README.md

   ...
 ```

+---

 ### Options for all Sub Commands

 Some options are common to all sub commands and must (if required) or can always be specified.

 #### Path (aka `-p`, `--path`) <small>*required*</small>

-Each commands needs to know where it should search for files to do its work.
+For each command BartyCrouch needs to know where it should search for files to do its work.
 This is done by providing an absolute path to a directory using `-p`.

 Example: